Skip navigation

 It can grow in other areas of the body, too.

 These growths stay in your body, and like the cells in the lining of your uterus, these growths react to the hormones from your ovaries.
 This may cause you to have pain during the month prior to the onset of your period.
-Over time,the growths may add more tissue and blood.
+Over time, the growths may add more tissue and blood.
 Growths can also build up in the abdomen and pelvis, leading to chronic pelvic pain, heavy cycles, and infertility.

-No one knows what causes endometriosis.
+The cause of endometriosis is unknown.
 One idea is that when you get your period, the cells may travel backwards through the fallopian tubes into the pelvis.
 Once there, the cells attach and grow.
 However, this backward period flow occurs in many women.
 The immune system may play a role in causing endometriosis in women with the condition.

 Endometriosis is common.
 It occurs in about 10% of women of reproductive age.
 Sometimes, it may run in families.
 Endometriosis probably starts when a woman begins having periods.
 However, it usually is not diagnosed until ages 25 to 35.